Menn1s/nVis/README.md

 ```

 A lightweight red teaming platform utilizing concurrent nmap scans to populate a collaborative web server.
-This tool was developed for the purposes of short term engagements or penetration testing competitions.
+This tool was developed specifically for the purposes of short term engagements or penetration testing competitions.

 To run the nVis server: